ericsalesdeandrade-zz/Data-Analysis-and-Visualization-Projects/README.md

+ # Data Analysis and Visualization using Numpy, Pandas and Matplotlib

  These are some general projects to get started with Data Analysis and Visualizations with Python (Numpy, Pandas and Matplotlib) ->

 1) Explore Gun Deaths in US - using basic Python.